anwarkh0/Module04-ExpansionProjectAssessment/Back-End/README.md

 1. **Product Data Model**:

    - Create a product schema using Mongoose for storing product data.
-   - The schema should include fields for title, category, description, price and supplier.
    - All fields should be required.
    - Set timestamps for the schema.